NishitRana2/PCA/README.md

 PCA is often used in image processing, such as in the **MNIST digit classification problem**.
 Here, PCA can reduce the number of pixels (features) in the dataset while retaining the essential information for classifying handwritten digits.

-## Notebooks

-### 1. PCA Implementation from Scratch
-This notebook walks through the process of implementing PCA using Python from scratch.
-It covers:
-- Theoretical foundation of PCA
-- Standardizing the dataset
-- Calculating covariance matrix
-- Computing eigenvalues and eigenvectors
-- Projecting the dataset onto new principal components

-### 2. PCA on MNIST Dataset
-This notebook uses PCA as a dimensionality reduction technique on the MNIST dataset, followed by classification using a machine learning model.
-It leverages the scikit-learn library for:
-- PCA implementation
-- Loading and preprocessing the MNIST dataset
-- Reducing the feature space using PCA
-- Training a classifier (e.g., Logistic Regression) on the reduced data

 ### Requirements